WebEngineering-Univaq/WE_Lecture_Slides/english/Javascript_EN.book.md

 If the function has no parameters, you must still write the two parentheses after its name to call it.

+Every **Function** object includes, among its properties, the `call(thisArg, arg1,arg2,…)` method, which allows you to invoke the corresponding function while explicitly specifying the value to assign to the `this` variable inside its body, as well as providing the list of arguments.
+It also includes the `apply(thisArg,[arg1,arg2,…])` method, in which the arguments are supplied inside an array. *These methods are invoked behind the scenes when calling a function using the standard syntaxes described above, but they can also be used directly by the developer.*

 <!------------------- END SLIDE 033 it -------------------------->

 <!----------------- BEGIN SLIDE 034 it -------------------------->